GeoscienceAustralia/ptha/R/examples/okada_displacements_ptha18_scenarios/notes.md

 ## [21,] 0.000000e+00 0.0000000000 0.000000e+00
 ```

 Notice how many of the displacements are zero.
-The reason for this is that in the PTHA18 unit-source construction, we only compute the Okada deformation within a neighbourhood of the unit-source (radius = 20x unit-source depth).
+The reason for this is that in the PTHA18 unit-source construction, we only compute the Okada deformation within a neighbourhood of the unit-source.
+For each sub-unit-source, we ignore points with distance more than 20x the sub-unit-source depth (execept we always include points within 20 km).
 This neighbourhood is larger for deep unit-sources, and shallower for near-trench sources.
 But if earthquakes only include unit-sources far from our `target_pt`, the displacement is zero.

 If you would like to use a larger radius for the Okada calculation, to reduce the number of zero displacement events, we can change the variable `okada_distance_factor` in [config.R](config.R) and re-run the unit-source creation code.